Dedi-SA/zig-zag-text-encryption/js/the-encryptor/README.md

 # the-encryptor

-**the-encryptor** is the main engine of encryption and decryption.
+**the-encryptor** is the core engine of ZZTE.
-It is portable and can be applied to other projects.
+It is portable and can be used in other projects.

 ## Contents List
 1. [key.js](#keyjs)